One agent is useful.

 The CLI is for running workflows.

-The dashboard is for understanding them.
+The dashboard is for inspecting them.

-nax dashboard
+nax dashboard review

 The dashboard gives me: